zc617/LACTFusion/README.md

 # LACTFusion
-The official implementation for paper ""
+The official implementation of the paper "LACTFusion".
+The source code will be released upon publication.